Iowa Community College Program Outcomes

 A statewide analysis of the impact of accumulated credit hours, program of study, and the industry of employment on success in the workforce for Iowa community college students who completed or left their community college program within academic year 2015–2016 (AY 15–16).

-The Division of Community Colleges and Workforce Preparation, in partnership with Iowa Workforce Development, recently released a one-page report about education in Iowa's state correctional facilities.
-The data focuses on individuals who were released from incarceration in 2018 and had enrolled in credit and noncredit community college programs from 2012-2018.
-Findings support tangible benefits to these individuals who saw post-release success in employment and had significantly decreased recidivism rates.
-A full report of these findings will be coming soon.
+The Division of Community Colleges and Workforce Preparation, in partnership with the Iowa Department of Corrections and Iowa Workforce Development, recently released a report about education in Iowa's state correctional facilities.
+The data focuses on individuals who were released from incarceration in 2018 and had enrolled in credit and/or noncredit community college programs from 2012–2018.
+Findings support tangible benefits to these individuals who saw post-release success in employment and decreased recidivism rates.